tony-nyagah/ersilia-os-outreachy-contributions/README.md

 ```

 ## Data Featurization
-We need features to enable us create a decent prediction model.
-The data we downloaded looks like this so far and doesn't have much to work with:
+I need features to enable us create a decent prediction model.
+The data I downloaded looks like this so far and doesn't have much to work with:
 ```
 Drug_ID,Drug,Y
 Drug 1,O=[N+]([O-])c1c2c(c3ccc4cccc5ccc1c3c45)CCCC2,1